jaymanmt/PMT/README.md

 **Basket**: Items added to the basket will stay in the basket persistently.
 Adding over 5 items to the basket will result in a 10% discount from the total bill.

 **Payment**: Payment is powered by Stripe to protect user's payment information.
 Stripe will protect against invalid card details.
 Payment will not be allowed if the basket is empty or the transaction created does NOT have the status of 'PENDING'.
+10% discount applied if 5 packages and above purchased.
+Additional 10% off with use of discount code.

 **Edit Profile**: A feature provided for users who might want to update essential details especially after purchase so that they can describe to the service provider a little more about themselves such as injuries or additional information.
 Additional information always contributes to improving overall results for the customers.